docutranslate

 andmineru

-PDF parsing engines, it can recognize and translate tables, formulas, and code frequently found in academic papers. - ✅ JSON Translation: Supports specifying the values to be translated in JSON via JSON paths (using
+PDF parsing engines. - ✅ JSON Translation: Supports specifying values to be translated in JSON using JSON paths (following

 jsonpath-ng